 The dreaded “but can it run Crysis” question continues to this day, despite the fact that Crysis released in 2007.
-For PC gaming circles, the benchmark for computing power was quickly replaced by Metro 2033 when it released in 2010, and the series has remained a pillar of PC performance since.
+For PC gaming circles, the benchmark for computing power was quickly replaced by Metro 2033 when it was released in 2010, and the series has remained a pillar of PC performance since.
 The latest entry, Metro Exodus, is fit with all of the current graphical trends, including real-time ray-tracing, per-object motion blur, and liberal use of tessellation.

 Metro Exodus is Crysis for 2020.
 Everything comes down to the rendering.
-Although there are quite a few low-resolution textures in the game, they rarely detract from the experience given how much else it has going on.
+Although there are quite a few low-resolution textures in the game, they rarely detract from the gaming experience given how much else it has going on.
 Metro Exodus is a visual masterpiece, and although seeing it running on consoles is nothing short of mesmerizing, the game looks and feels at home on PC.
 If you want to see what next-gen visuals look like before the PS5 and Xbox Series X hit the market, Metro Exodus is for you.

 Read our Metro Exodus review

 Say what you will about Final Fantasy XV as a game — we certainly didn’t take kindly to it in our roundup of the best Final Fantasy games — but there’s no denying that it’s a visual powerhouse.
 The install size alone tells you everything you need to know.
-Final Fantasy XV needs around 150GB of space to install, and once the dirty work is done, takes up over 100GB on your hard drive.
+Final Fantasy XV needs around 150GB of space to install, and once the dirty work is done, it takes up more than 100GB on your hard drive.
 It’ll put even the highest-powered machines in check (we couldn’t hit 4K at 60 frames per second with a 1080 Ti, even).

 Read our Final Fantasy XV review

 The level of detail in Modern Warfare is stunning, even down to how colors are portrayed in the game.
 Combined with ray-tracing, Modern Warfare brings a depth to the game world that few titles can rival.
-The visual style is only furthered by the sound design, with both elements working together to bring a visceral sense of realism.
+The visual style only is furthered by the sound design, with both elements working together to bring a visceral sense of realism.

 Read our Call of Duty: Modern Warfare review

 If you want to see what your PC is made of, boot up Red Dead Redemption 2.
-Notoriously under-optimized upon launch, Rockstar’s open-world epic beat even the fieriest graphics cards into submission.
+Notoriously underoptimized upon launch, Rockstar’s open-world epic beat even the fieriest graphics cards into submission.
 Since launch, Rockstar has issued several performance patches, but you’ll still need a hefty rig to see Arthur Morgan in his full glory.